Compliance

 • Regularly monitor and review system logs for any suspicious activities

-• Make sure to close inactive accounts in a timely manner, as they can pose unnecessary security risks
+• Make sure to close inactive accounts in a timely manner, as they can pose unnecessary data security risks

 • Regularly back up sensitive information securely so it's not irretrievably lost if something happens with your system or network